No passwords, No popups, No AI, No cost:

 Hi,

 I have a 1999 trek bmx subhead bicycle and I think it has been electroplated with chrome on the frame but on the handle bars some chrome is chipping so I think the handlebars are dipped in chrome.
-I have sanded the frame for a total of 4 hours with 320-grit sandpaper [affil links] and all I made it look like was dull but I took it to a bike shop and they said all I did was (roughen) it.
+I have sanded the frame for a total of 4 hours with 320 grit sandpaper this on eBay or Amazon [affil links] and all I made it look like was dull but I took it to a bike shop and they said all I did was (roughen) it.
 The frame is still very smooth but looks rough.
 I tried painting it with this special primer that is supposed to stick but it chips off and scratches off very easy.
 I need help on it.
 I have heard that hydrochloric acid would get it off but I am not sure so this is why I am here.

 Thank you if you can help me.